-There’s an obvious truth to this, as demonstrated by ‘The Himalayan Knitting Company’ where, one could argue, “it does exactly what it says on the tin”.
-This is Ronseal’s brilliant strapline and it was created precisely because they don’t want their customers to have any surprises.
-You buy a tin of oak-flavoured floor stain expecting it to be easy to apply, dry quickly, not leave the house smelling like toxic wasteland and leave your floor looking beautiful.
+There’s an undeniable truth to this, as demonstrated by ‘The Himalayan Knitting Company’ where, one could argue, “it does exactly what it says on the tin”.
+This is Ronseal’s brilliant strapline, and it was created precisely because they don’t want their customers to have any surprises.
+You buy a tin of oak-flavoured floor stain, expecting it to be easy to apply, dry quickly, not leave the house smelling like a toxic wasteland and leave your floor looking beautiful.
 That’s exactly what it does, and Ronseal is ‘selling’ the fact that you shouldn’t be surprised by how good it is.
 An ingenious marketing campaign that began in 1994 and was designed to stop people from even considering buying a competitor’s product and run the gauntlet of having to guess what it will be like or how good it will be.

 However, for the majority of businesses, the complete reverse is true as it’s the ‘surprise’ that has to be pre-sold.
 It’s the essence of what people buy from them, as distinct from what’s being sold to them, together with how it will leave them feeling.
-The latter, in particular, needs to be deeply understood by the business owner yet, all too often, this is completely missing.
+The latter, in particular, needs to be deeply understood by the business owner yet, all too often, this is entirely missing.

 BMW, however, has always understood this.
-Their advertising campaigns have primarily revolved around how driving a BMW will make us feel; something we can make ourselves feel good about, playing to our ego, and a sense of enormous pride that is projected onto others.
+Their advertising campaigns have primarily revolved around how driving a BMW will make us feel; something we can make ourselves feel good about, playing to our ego, and a sense of enormous pride that we project onto others.
 BMW adverts generally say very little about the car’s features, benefits and technical prowess in favour of concentrating their efforts on what we buy and what we will experience from doing so.

-In the 70s BMW launched the ‘Ultimate Driving Machine’ campaign.
+In the 1970s, BMW launched the ‘Ultimate Driving Machine’ campaign.
 They followed with ‘Spirit Of Freedom’, ‘A Family’s Journey’, ‘Every Moment Counts’ campaigns, and the spectacularly emotive ‘Joy’ campaign.

 The problem is that at the opposite end of the scale, representing the vast majority of businesses, there is no concept or understanding of what customers are actually buying when they buy.

-You see shops in the high street with shelves filled with products neatly stacked, labelled and priced but no information about what they are or what they do for you.
+You see shops in the high street with shelves filled with products neatly stacked, labelled and priced but no information about what they are or what they can do for you.
 Empty restaurants with tables perfectly laid and smartly-dressed staff standing about trying to look welcoming and/or busy, but with very little thought given to either the benefits the customer will gain or the experience they will have by becoming a customer.
 How many restaurants have you seen come and go because they had the unwavering belief that just because they’re a restaurant, customers will flood in and keep coming back?

 Many rely solely on their location to capitalise on massive foot-fall that drip-feeds customers into their shop or restaurant.
-How often have you wandered into a shop that looks like it might have something of interest to you, only to have the shop assistant (sometimes the owner themselves) greet you with some inane, thoughtless greeting-question such as; “You alright?” or “You ok there?”
+How often have you wandered into a shop that looks like it might have something of interest to you, only to have the shop assistant (sometimes the owner) greet you with some inane, thoughtless greeting-question such as; “You alright?” or “You ok there?”
 Aside from the well-meaning but mildly intrusive question, it demonstrates a faked interest in you.
 More than anything though, it demonstrates their complete lack of understanding of why you have come into their shop, presuming only that, as you’re there, you’ll probably buy something.
 A far better approach would be genuine interest, a smile, and asking the question; “are you looking for something in particular that I can help you with?”

 Websites are no different.
-Granted, you don’t have the luxury of meeting the visitor in person but, making it more difficult for visitors to understand what you do, what you can do for them, or how they might benefit from buying from you, is no different from saying “You alright?” when face-to-face.
+Granted, you don’t have the luxury of meeting the visitor in person but, making it more difficult for visitors to understand what you do, what you can do for them, or how they might benefit from buying from you, is no different from asking; “You alright?” when face-to-face.

 LiveChat on a website is one way to successfully engage website visitors as you can entice them to ask you questions and, as there’s usually a real person sitting at your end of the LiveChat session, they will frequently strike-up a conversation.
 Questions are good.
 Salespeople see questions as a positive opportunity as they demonstrate a need or a problem that needs to be fulfilled or solved, and therein lies a sales opportunity.

 Clearly, success lies not just in understanding your customers’ needs and the experience they have when they buy from you, but from doing something about it in your own business.
 You’ve heard the phrase; “sell the sizzle, not the sausage”?
 It’s a metaphor, of course, but to take it literally; we buy around 2 billion sausages per year in the UK alone, yet there’s nothing whatsoever appealing about raw sausages or the way they look.
 We buy sausages only because of the intoxicating aroma and the unique taste you get from cooking or barbecuing them until they’re crispy on the outside and succulent on the inside.
-We definitely buy the sizzle and, unless you’re a non-meat eater, you’re probably salivating right now thinking about them!
+We most definitely buy the sizzle and, unless you’re a non-meat eater, you’re probably salivating right now thinking about them.

 In closing, Avinash Kaushik, entrepreneur, author, Google evangelist and data analytics guru, once said; “The first time someone buys from you, it’s pure luck.
-Only when they buy from you a second time do they become a customer.”
+Only when they buy from you a second time, do they become a customer.”